keith-turner/nanoop/bulk-test.md

 DFS code OR the method at the bottom of the stack.

 This instrumentation shows that around 40K RPCs were made to import 10K files.
 The tserver made 30K RPCs and the master made 10K RPCs.
+For this test files were only imported to a single tablet.
+If a file goes to mutiple tablets, there may be more namenode calls.
+Need to run another test that imports files that span multiple tablets.

 ## Tablet Server